apollographql/apollo-federation-subgraph-compatibility/README.md

 ### Running the Test

 `npm run test` will test all folders in the `implementations` folder.
-You can provide a comma separated string as an additional argument to test only specific libraries.
+You can provide a comma separated string as an additional argument to test only specific implementations.

 ### Test Results